5/7/2025

 Tony Hsu

 And Mark, on the second question, I mean, you're absolutely right.
-I think one of the hardest things about running Doordash is that there's so much to do when you want to connect every local business to every local consumer.
+I think, you know, one of the hardest things about running, you know, DoorDash is that there's so much to do when you want to connect every local business to every local consumer.
 There's a depth component to that answer or objective.
-There's also a breadth component to that.
-And I mean, take for example, just restaurant delivery, which is probably our longest chapter, almost 12 years long at this point.
-Even after generating what we have produced in a market, take for example, the United States, we're still single digit percentages of the restaurant industry when it comes to sales.
-We're proud of the results.
-But at the same time, you know, I think even something as old for us as restaurant delivery still has a long run way ahead of it.
-When it comes to our Doordash commerce platform, I think we're even earlier in that journey where most of it has been focused on restaurants, whether it's Doordash Drive or Storefront.
+There's also a breadth. component to that.
+Take, for example, just restaurant delivery, which is probably our longest chapter, almost 12 years long at this point.
+Even after generating what we have produced in a market, take, for example, the United States, we're still single-digit percentages of the restaurant industry when it comes to sales.
+We're proud of the results, but at the same time, I think even something as old for us as restaurant delivery still has a long runway ahead of it.
+When it comes to our DoorDash commerce platform, I think we're even earlier in that journey where most of it has been focused on restaurants, whether it's DoorDash Drive or Storefront.
 When you add seven rooms into the mix, it's still focused on restaurants.
-You're right to say that there could be opportunities to also expand a different dimension, a breadth component, if you will.
+You're right to say that there could be opportunities to also expand a different dimension of you know, a breath component, if you will.
 But building a business, I found a lot of it is about sequencing, making sure that we have the right amount of focus, but also increasing our ability to walk and chew gum at the same time.
 So that's what we're doing.
-But again, everything that we're announcing today, to me really is business as usual and only something that we're investing in because we're seeing success in the five business lines that we have.
+But I mean, again, you know, everything that we're announcing today to me, really is business as usual and only something that we're investing in because we're seeing success in the five business lines that we have.
 Thank you.

 speaker